john-hawkins/john-hawkins.github.io/_pages/about.md

 He works across multiple industries applying machine learning to business problems and publishing academic research in the application and analysis of machine learning systems.
-His current research interests are in advanced text prcocessing, model interpretation, algorithmic reasoning and the quantification of uncertainty.
+His current research interests are in advanced text processing, model interpretation, algorithmic reasoning and the quantification of uncertainty.
 He continues to develop multiple open source libraries for these projects in a commitment to open and reproducible data science.